 4. the rod A elongates, but the rod B contracts.

-Answer: 3. the rod B elongates more than the rod A
+Answer: The correct answer is 3. the rod B elongates more than the rod A

 (f) Two rods A and B of the same metal, same length, but one solid and the other hollow, are heated to the same rise in temperature.
 Then